2023 Leadership and Diversity Program for Regulators

 Women’s Financial Inclusion Knowledge: Understand global challenges and best practices in gender-inclusive policy design and implementation.

 A Global Network: Engage in an action learning methodology that leverages peer-to-peer learning and support.
-Upon successful completion of the program, graduates join our Alumni Network, gaining access to a wealth of experience, expertise and opportunities for further learning and support.
+Upon successful completion of the program, graduates join our Alumni Network, gaining access to a wealth of experience, expertise and opportunities for further learning and support

 Fee per institution/pair: USD 8,000

-The program fee includes (for two participants per institution); tuition and course materials, executive coaching (senior officials), and engagement in all peer activities, expert advisory and accommodation and meals when in-person at Oxford, England.
-Participants must cover all travel to Oxford, England, and incidental expenses, such as flights, ground transportation, visas, insurance, additional meals, etc. Limited scholarships are available.
-Only completed applications will be considered.
-Email us for more information after submitting your application.
+The program fee includes (for two participants per institution); tuition and course materials, executive coaching (senior officials), and engagement in all peer activities, expert advisory and accommodation and most meals when in-person at Oxford, England.
+Participants must cover all travel to Oxford, England, and incidental expenses, such as flights, ground transportation, visas, insurance, additional meals, etc.

 Senior Official